AswathGI/Back-Propagation-algorithm/README.md

 # Back-Propagation-algorithm

-This Code supports:
+#This Code supports:

-Two - inputs
-One - Hidden Layer
+Two - inputs & One - Hidden Layer

-Function used:
+#Function used:
 Bipolar Sigmoidal Function